GenerativeGig/opensessionclub/README.md

 - Typescript
 - React
+- Tailwindcss

 #### Routes

+/ -> Home Page that explains how this website works /login
+/signup
-/ -> Session List
+/sessions -> Session List where the sessions can be viewed (Filter to see only yours)

-/session/create
+- Show more to see all the info about the session /session/create
   /session/:id/edit

 ### Backend